-For items that Lineage cannot reliably estimate on an annual basis (principally unrealized gains or losses generated by changes in the market prices of the OncoCyte, and AgeX shares of common stock Lineage holds, and prior to March 8, 2019, Asterias shares Lineage held), Lineage uses the actual year to date effective tax rate rather than an estimated annual effective tax rate to determine the tax effect of each item, including the use of all available net operating losses and other credits or deferred tax assets.
+For items that Lineage cannot reliably estimate on an annual basis (principally unrealized gains or losses generated by changes in the market prices of OncoCyte shares), Lineage uses the actual year to date effective tax rate rather than an estimated annual effective tax rate to determine the tax effect of each item, including the use of all available net operating losses and other credits or deferred tax assets.

 The market value of the shares of OncoCyte common stock Lineage holds creates a deferred tax liability to Lineage based on the closing prices of the shares, less Lineage's tax basis in the shares.
-The deferred tax liability generated by the OncoCyte shares that Lineage holds as of September 30, 2020, is a source of future taxable income to Lineage, as prescribed by ASC 740-10-30-17, that will more likely than not result in the realization of its deferred tax assets to the extent of the deferred tax liability.
-This deferred tax liability is determined based on the closing prices of the OncoCyte shares as of September 30, 2020.
+The deferred tax liability generated by the OncoCyte shares that Lineage holds as of March 31, 2021, is a source of future taxable income to Lineage, as prescribed by ASC 740-10-30-17, that will more likely than not result in the realization of its deferred tax assets to the extent of the deferred tax liability.
+This deferred tax liability is determined based on the closing prices of the OncoCyte shares as of March 31, 2021.
 Due to the inherent unpredictability of future prices of those shares, Lineage cannot reliably estimate or project those deferred tax liabilities on an annual basis.
 Therefore, the deferred tax liability pertaining to OncoCyte shares, determined based on the actual closing prices on the last stock market trading day of the applicable accounting period, and the related impacts to the valuation allowance and deferred tax asset changes, are recorded in the accounting period in which they occur.